Rep. Axne's Bluffs office vandalized overnight; police estimate $500 in damages

 Knotek said the office had been vacant since about 5 p.m.
 Friday afternoon and that it appears nothing was taken from the space.
 She added that there was no additional visible damage inside the office space.

-Currently, Knotek said there are no suspects and that the investigation is ongoing.
+Knotek said Monday there are no suspects and that the investigation is ongoing.